zebrunner/legacy-documentation/docs/guide/integrations.md

 Jenkins is used as default CI server for running Maven and Gradle jobs.
 If you need other CI tools, please ask for [support](https://t.me/zebrunner)

-There is a possibility to add integrations for more than one Jenkins:
 <ul>
 <li> Click the **"+ New Integration"** button and add Jenkins
 <li> Populate the valid values for each field: